Your Home, Your Rights

-You have rights under an order issued by the Centers for Disease Control and Prevention (CDC) as well state, county and city laws.
-Under the CDC order and California state law, landlords are prohibited from evicting any tenant for not paying rent or without a valid reason.
-To be protected against eviction, you are required to submit a declaration form stating your inability to pay due to COVID-19 related loss of income of increased expenses.
-To find out more about these laws and their requirements, as well as other tenant protections in your area, click here.
+You have rights under state, county, or city laws, as well as under an order issued by the Centers for Disease Control and Prevention (CDC).
+Under California state law and the CDC order, landlords are generally prohibited from evicting any tenant for not paying rent due to COVID-19-related financial distress or without a valid reason.
+To be protected against eviction, you must submit a declaration stating you cannot pay rent because of COVID-19 related loss of income or increased expenses, among other requirements.
+To find out more about how these laws work and about other tenant protections in your area, click here.

 Stay Housed L.A.
-County is a collaboration between community organizations, legal service providers, and the L.A.
-County Department of Consumer and Business Affairs to provide L.A.
-County renters with information about their rights as tenants.
-Stay Housed L.A.
-County is also offering free and low-cost legal assistance to tenants to help prevent evictions and keep people in their homes.
+County is a partnership between community organizations, legal service providers, and the Los Angeles County Department of Consumer and Business Affairs.
+We provide Los Angeles County renters information about their rights as tenants and legal assistance to eligible tenants to help prevent evictions and keep people in their homes.
 For more information about your rights and to be connected with a local community organization, click here.

 For additional questions click here.